 The National FFA Agricultural Proficiency Awards honor FFA members who, through their supervised agricultural experiences (SAEs), have developed specialized skills that they can apply toward their future careers.

-Students can compete for awards in areas covering everything from agricultural communications to wildlife management.
+Students can compete for awards in almost 50 areas covering everything from agricultural communications to wildlife management.
+There are four types of proficiency awards:

 Placement proficiency awards are given to those whose SAEs are related to employment, apprenticeships, or internships at an agribusiness or agriculture-related organization.